Compass Traversing in the Field

 Forward and Backward Bearings:

-each end of the line.
+In compass surveying, two bearings are observed for each line, one fromeach end of the line.
 The bearing of a line in the direction of the progress of

 survey is called the forward bearing or fore bearing while the bearing measured